Discipline and grievances at work

-- identify obstacles to individuals achieving the required standards (for example training needs, lack of clarity of job requirements, additional support needed) and to enable employers to take appropriate action
+- identify obstacles to individuals achieving the required standards (for example training needs, lack of clarity about job requirements, or additional support needed) and to enable employers to take appropriate action

 - enable employers and employees to agree suitable goals and timescales for improvement in an individual's performance or conduct

-- try to resolve matters without recourse to an employment tribunal
+- try to resolve matters without recourse to external dispute resolution processes or an employment tribunal

-- demonstrate to an employment tribunal that an appropriate process has been followed should an employee complain about the way they have been dismissed.
+- demonstrate to an employment tribunal that an appropriate process has been followed should an employee complain about the way they've been dismissed.

 Grievance procedures are needed to:

-- provide individuals with a course of action if they have a complaint (which they are unable to resolve through regular communication with their line manager)
+- provide individuals with a course of action if they have a complaint which they're unable to resolve through regular or informal communication with their line manager

 - provide points of contact and timescales to resolve issues of concern

-- try to resolve matters without recourse to an employment tribunal.
+- try to resolve matters without recourse to external dispute resolution processes or an employment tribunal.